smhenderson89/media-watchlist/README.md

 ![image](https://user-images.githubusercontent.com/53064568/215360877-763b55cc-85bf-4c21-8988-bd7663dcbebe.png)

-Within the "More Info" page, you can find movie information, and links to the IMDB Parents Guide, Common Sense Media, and where to Stream the Movie
+Within the "More Info" page, you can find movie information, and links to the IMDB Parents Guide, Common Sense Media, and where to stream the movie

 <br>

 ![image](https://user-images.githubusercontent.com/53064568/215360931-3d487231-791b-4687-b253-1ca157ca6dc2.png)

-Click each of those Links will open up a seperate tab with the information from the services
+Click each of those links will open up a separate tab with the information from the services

 IMDB Parents Guide
 ![image](https://user-images.githubusercontent.com/53064568/215360966-0cd5ad23-94e9-45f1-8446-8725d1626314.png)